-With recent innovations like their Dash program, Echo, drone shipping, and now Amazon Go, Amazon creates emotional moments with its customers by eliminating barriers to purchase.
-Amazon’s Dash program makes it as easy as pushing a button to restock commonly used household items.
+With recent innovations like their Dash programme, Echo, drone delivery and now Amazon Go, Amazon creates emotional moments with its customers by eliminating barriers to purchase.
+Amazon’s Dash programme makes it as easy as pushing a button to restock commonly used household items.
 Echo makes it simple to get answers to questions or complete purchases without lifting a finger.
 And now Amazon Go promises to take the pain out of grocery shopping by eliminating the checkout line wait and instead letting technology confirm the purchase and process the payment.

-To create experiences like this and offer content that aligns with the customer, retailers must have the sophistication to define their audience not only by areas like age, geography, and income, but also by traits like current location, interests and hobbies, parental status, and more.
-For instance, at REI.com, the home page can be personalized to greet a woman who lives near Lake Tahoe and who enjoys water sports with direct links to canoes, stand up paddle boards, and deals on swimwear.
+To create experiences like this and offer content that aligns with the customer, retailers must have the sophistication to define their audience not only by areas like age, geography and income, but also by traits like current location, interests and hobbies, parental status and more.
+For instance, at REI.com, the home page can be personalised to greet a woman who lives near Lake Tahoe and who enjoys water sports with direct links to canoes, stand up paddle boards and deals on swimwear.

-Once customers experience personalized, frictionless experiences, such as those Amazon and REI offer, there is no going back.
-The expectation is that all future experiences will match, and retailers that want to prove their mettle in 2017 will need to step up their game and deliver similar experiences.
+Once customers experience personalised, frictionless experiences, such as those Amazon and REI offer, there is no going back.
+The expectation is that all future experiences will match and retailers that want to prove their mettle in 2017 will need to step up their game and deliver similar experiences.

 Meet your customers’ expectations.

 As NBC’s success shows, the media and entertainment industry is at an inflection point.
-While over 500 million people watched the 2016 Olympics on live TV, digital-only fans grew by a whopping 29 percent from the 2012 London games to a total of 100 million unique viewers.
-Based on these trends, media companies that delay or deprioritize a unified digital foundation will have an existential crisis on their hands.
+While over 500 million people watched the 2016 Olympics on live TV, digital-only fans grew by a whopping 29 per cent from the 2012 London games to a total of 100 million unique viewers.
+Based on these trends, media companies that delay or deprioritise a unified digital foundation will have an existential crisis on their hands.